 Chapter 1 (Market Evolution) shows how California has become the national leader in energy storage development.
-By the end of 2021 California's grid-scale installations represented 44% of all installed capacity in the country and the state's planned installations represented 50% of all planned capacity in the country.
+By the end of 2021 California's grid-scale installations represented 44% of all installed capacity in the country.
+In mid-2022 the state's planned installations represented 45% of all planned installations in the country.
+In parallel, customer installations under SGIP grew significantly with over 20,000 installations and hundreds of developers and installers available to customers in the marketplace.

 Chapter 2 (Realized Benefits and Challenges) shows how the state's leadership in energy storage development is likely to continue and accelerate as utility procurements ramp up to meet system RA capacity needs.
 We also discuss in Chapter 2 how the national and international industry responded quickly to the disaster at the McMicken facility in Arizona and to other safety failures at battery energy storage sites around the country and the world.
-Events around the country repeatedly show that good safety management requires much more than developer and operator adherence to the technicalities of risk mitigations in manufacturing and system components.
+Events repeatedly demonstrate that good safety management requires much more than developer and operator adherence to the technicalities of risk mitigations in manufacturing and system components.

 The industry's lessons learned and best practices identify a need for California's state and local agencies to look beyond the scope of codes and standards.

+Codes and standards are critical but they are a subset of best practices.
 Three safety management gaps stand out that require the engagement of state and local agencies: the need for robust and proactive communication among all parties involved to disseminate information about safety risks and effective mitigations, the linkage between safety and system reliability, and the need for consistency of speed and quality in the permitting process across all local jurisdictions.

-Going forward, the state may need to continue building 1,900 MW storage per year on average to meet 2045 clean energy goals.
+Going forward, the state may need to continue building nearly 2,000 MW storage per year on average to meet 2045 clean energy goals.
 Based on the rate of events around the country, California can expect at least a handful of safety events across the storage fleet over the next ten years.
 When events do happen, they tend to occur within 1-2 years of a resource being online.
 We know from efforts at the federal level and in other states that it can take years to address safety management gaps due to the number of parties involved who have different information and perspectives on safety.

 California therefore faces an unprecedented situation to address these safety gaps quickly and for a current and future battery storage fleet that is larger than anywhere else in the country.

-It is particularly important for the state to acting now so it can influence system and site designs for quickly-approaching planned new installations.
+It is particularly important for the state to act now so it can influence system and site designs for quicklyapproaching planned new installations.
 How these gaps are addressed not only has implications for the severity of events and impacts to people and communities, but for electricity system reliability, and for the speed and quality of local review.